roberthutto/terraform-schema-example/README.md

 ## Custom Provider
-Future work is to provide a custom provider that provides a data source that does not require and external process and provides a simpler interface
+Future work is to provide a custom provider that provides a data source that does not require an external process and provides a simpler interface